 Even more remarkably, the house stands alongside some of Calgary's tallest and newest skyscrapers, providing a stark juxtaposition between old and new.

-The house is open to the public Friday to Sunday from 11.30 am to 3.00 pm, while the tranquil gardens can be accessed daily between 7.00 am and 11.00 pm.
+The house is open to the public from Friday to Sunday from 11.30 am to 3.00 pm, while the tranquil gardens can be accessed daily between 7.00 am and 11.00 pm.

 The city of Moncton in New Brunswick is home to plenty of landmark buildings, including the Free Meeting House and Treitz Haus.
-Yet Thomas Williams House is perhaps the finest property the city has to offer.

 As grand as it is beautiful, the historic home was built in 1883 and is now a designated municipal heritage site.